vaadin/context-menu/README.md

 ## Release notes

-### Version 2.1.0 - Latest version for Vaadin Framework 8
+### Version 3.0.0 - Latest version for Vaadin Framework 8
+ The context menu was rewritten from scratch, but API was keep compatibile with version 2.x.
+ Required Framework version is 8.6+.
+Key improvements are:
+ - Tree context click support
+ - BrowserWindowOpener support for menu items, i.e. now it's possible to open new browser instances by clicking menu items
+ - FileDownloader support for menu items, i.e. now it's possible to open new browser instances by clicking menu items
+ - Numerous bugfixes

+### Version 2.1.0 - Context Menu for Vaadin Framework 8 for Vaadin Framework 8
  - Bugfixes
  - HTML tooltips support